wrought/wireless-networking-in-the-developing-world/wndw.md

--   •IP address/netmask/gateway or DHCP
+-   IP address/netmask/gateway or DHCP

--   •DNS address(es)
+-   DNS address(es)

--   •Double check the new settings and apply them (sometimes you may have to reboot the AP)
+-   Double check the new settings and apply them (sometimes you may have to reboot the AP)

--   •Now you may need to reconfigure your PC/laptop to match the new Ethernet setup, and reconnect to the AP.
+-   Now you may need to reconfigure your PC/laptop to match the new Ethernet setup, and reconnect to the AP.

 #### Configure the AP - physical layer

--   •Configure the mode: master (or access point or base station).
+-   Configure the mode: master (or access point or base station).
 The device’s mode can usually be configured as: “master” (also called “access point” or “base station” or “BS”), “client” (also called “managed” or “station” or “client station” or “CPE”), “monitor”,